lrothack/dev-ops/README.md

  - Use a `requirements.txt` file for setting up development environment (refers to `setup.py`).
  - Use a `setup.py` file for defining the app's pip deployment package (including dependencies).
  - Use a `MANIFEST.in` file for advanced pip package build directives.
+ - Use a `LICENSE` for defining users' rights and obligations.
  - Don't use an `src` directory (redundant) but a top-level Python import package (here `sampleproject` directory).
  - Use a `tests` directory for unit tests (directory is a Python import package).
  - Use a `scripts` directory for storing scripts/binaries that are directly executable.
+ - Use a `Makefile` for setting up development environment, building, testing, code quality reporting, deployment (run `make help` for an overview)
+ - Use a `Dockerfile` that defines how to build and deploy the app in a container.

- The [Makefile](Makefile) file is used in order to simplify building and [code quality reporting](../sonarqube/README.md).
+ The [Makefile](Makefile) file is used in order to simplify building and [code quality reporting](sonarqube/README.md).
 Note that you have to setup and activate the corresponding virtual environment (see below).
 ```
 # help message
-make
+make help

 # code quality reporting
 make clean-all && make sonar